What is a Motor Circuit Protector or Motor Protection Circuit Breaker?

 While MPCBs protect against short circuits and overload, they are often used on low voltage switchgear.

-MCPs are generally used in motor branch circuits, while MPCBs are used in feeder circuits.
+MCPs are used in motor branch circuits, while MPCBs are used in feeder circuits.

 What is the difference between circuit breaker and motor circuit protector?